Canon 500D vs SX710

 It is notable that the 500D has a hotshoe, while the SX710 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 500D and the SX710 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the SX710 have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the SX710 was followed by the Canon SX720.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 500D and SX710 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon SX710 Manual.

 So what is the bottom line?
 Is the Canon 500D better than the Canon SX710 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.